hkcc375/Basic-Data-Structures/README.md

 # Basic Data Structures

 This repository contains methods/operations that one would use while interacting with these data strucutures.
 Theese would be Arrays, Stacks, Queues, Trees, Hash Tables, Linked Lists.
+Also, for the purpose of simplicity, I am going to be using C language.